 - Stir in oats and chocolate chips.

-- Scoop by tablespoons onto a cookie sheet.
+- Scoop by rounded tablespoons onto a cookie sheet.

 - Bake 11 minutes or until cooked through.